To learn more about BioGill technology and its applications, simply complete the contact form below.

 A BioGill representative will be back in touch with you soon.

+At the technology's core is a uniquely designed Nano ceramic gill that provides the ideal support media to grow a thick and active treating biomass.
 Microorganisms are Nature’s ultimate decomposers and recyclers, growing best in a high nutrient and high oxygen environment.
-BioGill units provide the perfect oxygen rich environment for microorganisms to thrive and consume nutrients from the water stream.
+BioGill units are scientifically designed to provide the perfect liquid/air, oxygen rich environments for microorganisms to thrive.
+This effectively turbo-charges nutrient removal from the water stream.

 To validate BioGill Nano-ceramic membrane™ capability as an effective biofiltration system for aquaculture ponds.
 The key measures are to: